The King's Man

-The King's Man is a 2021 British spy action film directed by Matthew Vaughn from his story and a screenplay he wrote with Karl Gajdusek.
-The third installment in the British Kingsman film series, which is based on the comic book The Secret Service (later retitled Kingsman) by Mark Millar and Dave Gibbons, in turn based on a concept by Millar and Vaughn, it is a prequel to Kingsman: The Secret Service (2014) and Kingsman: The Golden Circle (2017).
-Its ensemble cast includes Ralph Fiennes (also one of its executive producers), Gemma Arterton, Rhys Ifans, Matthew Goode, Tom Hollander, Harris Dickinson, Daniel Brühl, Djimon Hounsou, and Charles Dance.
-It focuses on several events during World War I and the birth of the Kingsman organisation.
+The King's Man is a 2021 spy film directed by Matthew Vaughn from a screenplay by Vaughn and Karl Gajdusek.
+Based on the Kingsman (Note: After the release of film adaptation of The Secret Service, the comic series was retitled as Kingsman.) comic series, it is a prequel to Kingsman: The Secret Service (2014) and Kingsman: The Golden Circle (2017) and is the third installment in the Kingsman franchise.
+Its ensemble cast includes Ralph Fiennes, Gemma Arterton, Rhys Ifans, Matthew Goode, Tom Hollander, Harris Dickinson, Daniel Brühl, Djimon Hounsou, and Charles Dance.
+In the film, Orlando Oxford (Fiennes) sets up Kingsman, a secret spy organisation, to combat a shadow network escalating political violence across the world during the early 20th century.

+Development on a third Kingsman film was confirmed in June 2018, with Vaughn announcing initial plans for a prequel and sequel film to be produced back-to-back.
+That September, Fiennes and Dickinson were confirmed to star, with most of the main cast rounded out two months later; other cast members joined between February and May 2019.
+Principal photography began in January 2019 and lasted until that May, with filming taking place across the United Kingdom and Italy.
+The film's music and soundtrack was composed by Matthew Margeson, replacing Henry Jackman.

-It was released in the United States on 22 December 2021, and in the United Kingdom on 26 December 2021 by 20th Century Studios following several release delays partially due to the COVID-19 pandemic.
-It received mixed reviews from critics and grossed $126 million against nearly a $100 million budget, making it a box-office bomb.
+The King's Man was originally scheduled for release by 20th Century Studios on 8 November 2019, but was delayed several times due to the COVID-19 pandemic.
+It was theatrically released in the United States on 22 December 2021, and in the United Kingdom four days later.
+It received mixed reviews from critics, with praise for Fiennes' performance but criticism for being derivative.
+The King's Man grossed $126 million against an estimated production budget of $95–100 million budget, making it a box-office bomb.
+A standalone spin-off, Argylle, was released in 2024.

 Plot

 In 1902, nearing the end of the Second Boer War, British aristocrat Orlando, Duke of Oxford, his wife Emily, and their young son Conrad visit a British concentration camp in South Africa while working for the British Red Cross.
 A sniper attack on the camp mortally wounds Emily; before dying, she makes Orlando promise never to let their son see war again.

-Twelve years later, Orlando has formed a private spy network with his servants, butler Shola and maid Polly Watkins, employed by the world's most powerful dignitaries.
+Twelve years later, Orlando has formed a private spy network with his servants, butler Shola and maid Polly Wilkins, employed by the world's most powerful dignitaries.
 Conrad is eager to fight, but Orlando forbids him to join the British Army and persuades Secretary of State for War Lord Kitchener not to let him do so.
 At Kitchener's request, Conrad and Orlando ride with Orlando's friends, Archduke Franz Ferdinand of Austria, and his wife Sophie, Duchess of Hohenberg, through Sarajevo.
 Conrad saves the Archduke from a bomb thrown by Gavrilo Princip, a Bosnian Serb intent on sparking a war.
 Princip later reencounters the Archduke's entourage by chance and fatally shoots him and his wife, starting World War I.